|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 From May 1943 onward, Gasmata was subjected to heavy bombing and not used thereafter for by the Japanese for flight operations.
 Instead, the Japanese built Hoskins Airfield on north coast of New Britain as an alternative airfield.
 During the middle of 1943, Gasmata Airfield was abandoned by the Japanese.

 On March 17, 1944 PT-143 entered Thilenius Harbor and tied up to the jetty at Gasmata Airfield and members of the crew went ashore and found the area abandoned by the Japanese.
 By March 28, 1944 Australian Army patrols reached Gasmata Airfield and found the area abandoned.
-In the middle of April 1944 a U. S. patrols reached Gasmata Airfield and removed mines from the runway.
+In the middle of April 1944 a U. S. patrols visited Gasmata Airfield and removed mines from the runway.

-Japanese aircraft wreckage captured at Gasmata
+Japanese aircraft wreckage abandoned at Gasmata

-List of Japanese aircraft captured at Gasmata.
+List of Japanese aircraft abandoned at Gasmata.

 Afterwards, the Allies never repaired the runway and it was disused.